jmorris335/ConstraintHg/docs/source/tutorial/cycles.rst

 Such a modeling process is not only tedious, it lacks expressability.
 What we really want to model is the relationship :math:`x_{i+1} = x_i + v\Delta{}t`, rather than every incremental relation.
 The trick for adding the variables :math:`x_i` and :math:`x_{i+1}` to the hypergraph is to use cycles.

-Cycles enable arbitrary indexing of a variable, allowing us to express these recursive type expressions without have to explicitly map out every single instance of a variable, as shown in `Figure 2 <chg_nonsimple>`.
+Cycles enable arbitrary indexing of a variable, allowing us to express these recursive type expressions without have to explicitly map out every single instance of a variable, as shown in :ref:`Figure 2 <chg_nonsimple>`.

 .. figure:: https://github.com/user-attachments/assets/cb8387cc-e005-4ed9-9247-2599f76f323b
     :alt: Non-simple CHG with a cycle